 Instructions

 - In a large mixing bowl, cream together the softened butter, brown sugar, and granulated sugar until smooth.
 Add the egg and beat until light and fluffy.
-Add sourdough discard, vanilla extract, and peanut butter and mix until well combined.¾ cup (170 grams or 1 ½ sticks) unsalted butter, ½ cup (100 grams) brown sugar, ¼ cup (50 grams) granulated sugar, 1 large (50 grams) egg, ½ cup (100 grams) sourdough starter discard, 2 teaspoons (9 grams) vanilla extract, ¾ cup (200 grams) natural creamy peanut butter
+Add peanut butter, sourdough discard, and vanilla extract, and mix until well combined.¾ cup (170 grams or 1 ½ sticks) unsalted butter, ½ cup (100 grams) brown sugar, ¼ cup (50 grams) granulated sugar, 1 large (50 grams) egg, ½ cup (100 grams) sourdough starter discard, 2 teaspoons vanilla extract, ¾ cup (192 grams) creamy natural peanut butter

 - Gradually add the dry ingredient mixture to the wet ingredients, mixing until no dry flour remains.